 Clothes tend to pile up quickly when you have a growing child.
 Having a capsule wardrobe has helped me keep things under control.
 It simplifies our routine by narrowing down choices to a few versatile pieces.

-Not only does it save time, but it also ensures that everything in my kid’s closet is something they actually wear and that suits their active lifestyle.
+Not only does it save time, but it also ensures that everything in my kid’s closet is something he actually wears and that suits his active lifestyle.

 What is a capsule wardrobe?